-- Poor Coping Response Both anxiety and stress are often related to a problems with life coping.
-While generally coping issues come first (followed by stress/anxiety), dealing with these issues for an extended period of time can damage your ability to cope even further – opening up the door for the other to occur.
+- Poor Coping Response Both anxiety and stress are often related to problems with life coping.
+While generally coping issues come first (followed by stress/anxiety), dealing with these issues for an extended period can damage your ability to cope even further – opening up the door for the other to occur.

 - Negative Thinking Both stress and anxiety create negative thinking, and negative thinking is very closely related to coping with both of those issues.
 For example, if you're stressed, you'll believe that you're bound to experience troubles in the future, leading to anxiety over the future, and so on.

-It's very likely that stress actually changes your brain chemistry, physical health, and your ability to cope with future issues, leading to the development of anxiety and/or an anxiety disorder.
+It's very likely that stress changes your brain chemistry, physical health, and your ability to cope with future issues, leading to the development of anxiety and/or an anxiety disorder.
 When that occurs, anxiety and stress start to contribute to each other.

-One of the best examples of this is post-traumatic stress disorder, or PTSD.
+One of the best examples of this is post-traumatic stress disorder or PTSD.
 PTSD is an anxiety disorder that occurs after an extremely traumatic event.
 The stress is so strong and so powerful, that the person's anxiety levels change from that moment onward.

 When it comes to stress anxiety, there is some good news and bad news.
 The bad news is that unchecked, you can continue to develop severe anxiety and stress coping problems that can alter your quality of life.
 The good news is that even if stress causes you to experience severe anxiety, that anxiety can be addressed and cured using the right anxiety reduction strategies and techniques.
-Your brain is a powerful tool, and even when its brain chemistry is altered it's possible to cure it.
+Your brain is a powerful tool, and even when its brain chemistry is altered, it's possible to cure it.